About Me

 My Professional Experience

-• I started my career in mental health in 2014
+• I started my career in mental health in 2014.

 • I am trained in EMDR and I have taken additional trainings in treating trauma related dissociation.

-• I started a private practice, Visible Healing, June 2022 to provide premium trauma therapy to the Lompoc community.
+• I started a private practice, Visible Healing, in June 2022 to provide premium trauma therapy to the Lompoc community.

-Therapy for Your Invisible Wounds.
+Therapy for Your Invisible Wounds